-Executive meetings will be held between the regular meetings.
-All members of the executive board are required to attend all executive meetings.
-All extenuating circumstances will be reviewed by the rest of the executive board on a case by case basis.
+Executive board meetings will be held between the regular meetings.
+All members of the executive board are required to attend all executive board meetings.
+All extenuating circumstances will be reviewed by the rest of the executive board on a case-by-case basis.

 Section 3.
 Special Meetings

-Special meetings may be called by the President or the Executive Board and upon the written request of 5 members of the organization.
+Special meetings may be called by the President upon the written request of five (5) members of the organization (excluding the President).
 The purpose of the meeting shall be stated in the notice, and three days notice shall be given except in cases of emergencies.

 Section 4.
 Quorum

-Three-fifths (⅗) of members shall constitute a quorum.
-To be counted as a member for quorum purposes, members must pay dues and not have more than two unexcused absences; furthermore, members with blanket excuses will not be calculated as part of membership for quorum purposes.
+Three-fifths (3⁄5) of members shall constitute a quorum.
+To be counted as a member for quorum purposes, members must pay dues and not have more than two unexcused absences for the semester.

 Article VI – Advisors

-One or more advisors shall be selected by the Executive Committee.
-The advisor must be a Truman State University faculty or staff member.
+One or more advisors shall be selected by the executive board.
+An advisor must be a Truman State University faculty or staff member.
 Responsibilities shall be those assigned by Truman State University policy.